 - In collaboration with Lambda Legal Defense and Education Fund, the Human Rights Campaign, and the New York City Bar Association’s LGBT Rights Committee, we drafted a first-of-its-kind set of model transgender-affirming hospital policies.
 This groundbreaking publication offers much-needed guidance to hospitals seeking to provide culturally competent healthcare to transgender patients and to honor the spirit and letter of new laws prohibiting discrimination against transgender people.

-- We represent, in a multi-office team, the All Party Parliamentary Group on Extraordinary Rendition (members of the UK Parliament) and Andrew Tyrie, MP, in making FOIA requests and engaging in related litigation in order to obtain governmental records regarding the U.S. extraordinary rendition program, instances of secret detention and coercive interrogation, and the involvement of the United Kingdom in these activities.
+- We represent, in a multi-office team, the All Party Parliamentary Group on Extraordinary Rendition (members of the UK Parliament) and Andrew Tyrie, MP, in making FOIA requests and engaging in related litigation to obtain governmental records regarding the U.S. extraordinary rendition program, instances of secret detention and coercive interrogation, and the involvement of the United Kingdom in these activities.

 - Since 2004, New York office lawyers have mentored high school students in a legal studies program at a high school in the Bronx, New York.
 Our lawyers helped to prepare the students for a mock trial competition in the spring semester and a moot court competition in the fall semester.
 The competitions, sponsored by Fordham Law School, are designed as mentor programs to pair high schools with law firms who teach students trial advocacy and appellate skills.

 The New York office has an associate dedicated to help coordinate the office’s Pro Bono practice.
 This position is an 18-month-long, rotating position for which all associates may apply.
 The associate selected for this position spends up to half of his/her time working on pro bono matters and coordinating the development of pro bono work for other lawyers in the office.

 As part of our ongoing commitment to the community, New York lawyers and staff are active in many organizations.
 These include: